NightlyScientist/spontaneousSpatialSorting/README.md

 ## Analysis

-Find a collection of analysis routines in _analysis/_ directory.
-In particular, have a first look at _analysis/visuals/colony.py_ to see snapshots of the colony growth.
+Find a collection of analysis routines in _investigations/_ directory.
+In particular, have a first look at investigations/colony.py_ to see snapshots of the colony growth.

+### Spatial Sorting During Equal Division-Time Growth
+In